 For certain kinds of drugs, you can use the plan's network mail-order service.
 Generally, the drugs provided through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
-The drugs that are not available through the plan's mail-order service are marked as NMO (Not Available through Mail-Order) in our "Drug List."
+The drugs that are not available through the plan's mail-order service are marked with "NMO" (Not available through mail-order) in our "Drug List."